Nancytechie/Cooig/README.md

 Cooig isn’t just an app, it’s your college’s own platform.
 A place where everything student-related lives together: social, academic, and personal.

-Showcase your details, activities, and contributions.
-(Screenshot goes here)